dataviscourse/tutorials/lectures/lecture-git.md

 {% highlight bash linenos %}
 $ git branch
   draft
-* master
+* main
 {% endhighlight %}

-We have two branches, draft and master.
+We have two branches, draft and main.
 The * tells us the active branch (the HEAD).

 The files in your folders are in the state as they are stored in the active branch.
 When you change the branch the files are changed, removed or added to the state of the target branch.